jmigual/APATeoria/Real Time Systems/lesson_12.md

 The response time will be low but other task may need to be pre-emptied.

 **Advantages**:
-- Very short response time
+- Very short response time for the aperiodic task
+- More responsive system

 **Disadvantages**:
-- We cannot guarantee the deadline of periodic tasks anymore
+- Long response time and possible deadline misses for the other periodic tasks

 ## Handling aperiodic tasks